Santa Fe Opera: General history

-In February 2018, the company announced the appointments of Robert K. Meya as its next general director and of Alexander Neef as its first-ever artistic director, and the elevation of Harry Bicket from chief conductor of the company to its music director, with the three appointments effective as of 1 October 2018.
+In February 2018, the company announced the appointments of Robert K. Meya as its next general director and of Alexander Neef as its first-ever artistic director, and the elevation of Harry Bicket from chief conductor of the company to its music director, with the three appointments effective as of October 1, 2018.
 In October 2018, the company announced the extension of Bicket's contract as music director through the 2023 season.
 Neef stood down as artistic director in 2021, following his appointment to the Opéra national de Paris.
-In February 2021, the company announced the appointment of David Lomelí to its newly created post of chief artistic officer, a combination of the past posts of artistic director and director of artistic administration, effective 1 May 2021.
+In February 2021, the company announced the appointment of David Lomelí to its newly created post of chief artistic officer, a combination of the past posts of artistic director and director of artistic administration, effective May 1, 2021.

+In May 2026, the company announced the most recent extension of Bicket's contract as music director through the 2028 season, and the appointment of Iván López Reynoso as its new principal conductor, effective with the 2027 season.